-FIFA laws of the game state that 11 players can enter the game including goalkeeper and substitutes ranges from 0 to 7 based on competition of the match.
+FIFA laws of the game state that 11 players can enter the game including goalkeeper and substitutes ranges from 0 to 7 based on the competition of the match.
 There are 3 eligible substitutes per team.

 4. The Player’s Kit

 The basic kit possesses shirts, socks, shorts, boots or shoes, and shinguards.
-The shirt of goalkeeper must be a different color from other players, match officials, and even their team.
+The shirt of the goalkeeper must be a different color from other players, match officials, and even their team.